Yakutsk: Economy

 The primary economic activity stems from mining activities in the region, particularly coal, gold, and diamonds, with multiple mining companies having set up their headquarters in the city.
-Precious stones and metals, particularly diamonds, as well as coal, are Yakutia's major exports.
+Precious stones and metals, particularly diamonds, as well as coal, are Yakutsk's major exports.
 The export volume was $5.55 billion in 2021, making it the 16th largest out of eighty-five of Russia's federal subjects, although it contracted sharply (under $1 billion) in 2022.
-Major imports are machinery, electronics, and appliances.
-In 2021, the import volume was $180 million, making it the 64th largest importer out of eighty-five federal subjects of Russia.
-Most of the imports come from the United States and China.

-Yakutsk Airport is the main airport, and Yakutia Airlines has its head office in the city.
+Yakutsk Airport is the main airport, and Yakutia Airlines has its head office in the city, operating flights between Yakutsk and other main Russian cities.

-Tourism as economic sector plays a small but growing role, thanks to the city's unique cultural heritage and natural attractions such as the Lena Pillars Nature Park, a UNESCO World Heritage site, and the Permafrost Kingdom, which is a tourist complex dedicated to showcasing the unique features of the region's permafrost.
+Tourism as an economic sector plays a small but growing role, thanks to the city's unique cultural heritage and natural attractions such as the Lena Pillars Nature Park, a UNESCO World Heritage site, and the Permafrost Kingdom, which is a tourist complex dedicated to showcasing the unique features of the region's permafrost.
 With the Lena River navigable in the summer, there are boat cruises offered, including upriver to the Lena Pillars, and downriver tours which visit spectacular scenery in the lower reaches and the Lena Delta.

 In recent years, housing construction, with an emphasis on providing affordable housing, has been a focus, which was accompanied by the growth in the construction materials manufacturing.

-A sizeable portion of the republic's agricultural sector is located in Yakutsk, which accounts for 89% of the republic's meat and 34% of the republic's dairy production.
-Yakutsk has also been developing its service sector, with a focus on financial services, retail, and hospitality.
-The city has several shopping centers and a growing number of hotels and restaurants catering to both tourists and locals.
+A sizeable portion of the republic's agricultural sector is in Yakutsk, which accounts for 89% of the republic's meat and 34% of the republic's dairy production.